alegrey91/terracina/.github/CONTRIBUTING.md

 ## Contributing a Pull Request

-If you are a new contributor to Terraform, or looking to get started committing to the Terraform ecosystem, here are a couple of tips to get started.
+If you are a new contributor to Terracina, or looking to get started committing to the Terracina ecosystem, here are a couple of tips to get started.

 First, the easiest way to get started is to make fixes or improvements to the documentation.
 This can be done completely within GitHub, no need to even clone the project!

-Beyond documentation improvements, it is easiest to contribute to Terraform on the edges.
+Beyond documentation improvements, it is easiest to contribute to Terracina on the edges.
 If you are looking for a good starting place to contribute, finding and resolving issues in the providers is the best first step.
 These projects have huge breadth of coverage and are always looking for contributors to fix issues that might not otherwise get the attention of a maintainer.

-Closer to home, within the Terraform core repository, working in areas like functions or backends tend to have less harmful unintended interactions with the core of Terraform (but, also, are not currently a high priority to be reviewed, so please discuss any changes with the team before you start.)
+Closer to home, within the Terracina core repository, working in areas like functions or backends tend to have less harmful unintended interactions with the core of Terracina (but, also, are not currently a high priority to be reviewed, so please discuss any changes with the team before you start.)
 It gets more difficult to contribute as you get closer to the core functionality (e.g., manipulating the graph and core language features).
 For these types of changes, please start with the [Proposing a Change](#proposing-a-change) section to understand how we think about managing this process.

-Once you are ready to write code, please see the section [Terraform CLI/Core Development Environment](#terraform-clicore-development-environment) to create your dev environment.
-Please read the documentation, and don't be afraid to ask questions in our [community forum](https://discuss.hashicorp.com/c/terraform-core/27).
+Once you are ready to write code, please see the section [Terracina CLI/Core Development Environment](#terracina-clicore-development-environment) to create your dev environment.
+Please read the documentation, and don't be afraid to ask questions in our [community forum](https://discuss.hashicorp.com/c/terracina-core/27).

-You may see the `Good First Issue` label on issues in the Terraform repository on GitHub.
+You may see the `Good First Issue` label on issues in the Terracina repository on GitHub.
 We use this label to maintain a list of issues for new internal core team members to ramp up the codebase.
 That said, if you are feeling particularly ambitious, you can follow our process to propose a solution.
-Other HashiCorp repositories (for example, https://github.com/hashicorp/terraform-provider-aws/) do use the `Good First Issue` to indicate good issues for external contributors to get started.
+Other HashiCorp repositories (for example, https://github.com/hashicorp/terracina-provider-aws/) do use the `Good First Issue` to indicate good issues for external contributors to get started.

 ## Proposing a Change

 In order to be respectful of the time of community contributors, we aim to discuss potential changes in GitHub issues prior to implementation.
-That will allow us to give design feedback up front and set expectations about the scope of the change, and, for larger changes, how best to approach the work such that the Terraform team can review it and merge it along with other concurrent work.
+That will allow us to give design feedback up front and set expectations about the scope of the change, and, for larger changes, how best to approach the work such that the Terracina team can review it and merge it along with other concurrent work.

-If the bug you wish to fix or enhancement you wish to implement isn't already covered by a GitHub issue that contains feedback from the Terraform team, please do start a discussion (either in [a new GitHub issue](https://github.com/hashicorp/terraform/issues/new/choose) or an existing one, as appropriate) before you invest significant development time.
-If you mention your intent to implement the change described in your issue, the Terraform team can, as best as possible, prioritize including implementation-related feedback in the subsequent discussion.
+If the bug you wish to fix or enhancement you wish to implement isn't already covered by a GitHub issue that contains feedback from the Terracina team, please do start a discussion (either in [a new GitHub issue](https://github.com/hashicorp/terracina/issues/new/choose) or an existing one, as appropriate) before you invest significant development time.
+If you mention your intent to implement the change described in your issue, the Terracina team can, as best as possible, prioritize including implementation-related feedback in the subsequent discussion.

-At this time, we do not have a formal process for reviewing outside proposals that significantly change Terraform's workflow, its primary usage patterns, and its language.
-Additionally, some seemingly simple proposals can have deep effects across Terraform, which is why we strongly suggest starting with an issue-based proposal.
+At this time, we do not have a formal process for reviewing outside proposals that significantly change Terracina's workflow, its primary usage patterns, and its language.
+Additionally, some seemingly simple proposals can have deep effects across Terracina, which is why we strongly suggest starting with an issue-based proposal.
 Also, we do not normally accept minor changes in comments or help text.

 For large proposals that could entail a significant design phase, we wish to be up front with potential contributors that, unfortunately, we are unlikely to be able to give prompt feedback.
 We are still interested to hear about your use-cases so that we can consider ways to meet them as part of other larger projects.

-Most changes will involve updates to the test suite, and changes to Terraform's documentation.
-The Terraform team can advise on different testing strategies for specific scenarios, and may ask you to revise the specific phrasing of your proposed documentation prose to match better with the standard "voice" of Terraform's documentation.
+Most changes will involve updates to the test suite, and changes to Terracina's documentation.
+The Terracina team can advise on different testing strategies for specific scenarios, and may ask you to revise the specific phrasing of your proposed documentation prose to match better with the standard "voice" of Terracina's documentation.

-We cannot always respond promptly to pull requests, particularly if they do not relate to an existing GitHub issue where the Terraform team has already participated and indicated willingness to work on the issue or accept PRs for the proposal.
+We cannot always respond promptly to pull requests, particularly if they do not relate to an existing GitHub issue where the Terracina team has already participated and indicated willingness to work on the issue or accept PRs for the proposal.
 We *are* grateful for all contributions however, and will give feedback on pull requests as soon as we are able.

 ### Caveats & areas of special concern

-There are some areas of Terraform which are of special concern to the Terraform team.
+There are some areas of Terracina which are of special concern to the Terracina team.

 #### State Storage Backends

-The Terraform team is not merging PRs for new state storage backends.
+The Terracina team is not merging PRs for new state storage backends.
 Our priority regarding state storage backends is to find maintainers for existing backends and remove those backends without maintainers.

-Please see the [CODEOWNERS](https://github.com/hashicorp/terraform/blob/main/CODEOWNERS) file for the status of a given backend.
+Please see the [CODEOWNERS](https://github.com/hashicorp/terracina/blob/main/CODEOWNERS) file for the status of a given backend.
 Community members with an interest in a particular backend are welcome to offer to maintain it.

-In terms of setting expectations, there are three categories of backends in the Terraform repository: backends maintained by the core team (ex.: http); backends maintained by one of HashiCorp's provider teams (e.g. AWS S3, Azure, etc); and backends maintained by third party maintainers (ex.: Postgres, COS).
+In terms of setting expectations, there are three categories of backends in the Terracina repository: backends maintained by the core team (ex.: http); backends maintained by one of HashiCorp's provider teams (e.g. AWS S3, Azure, etc); and backends maintained by third party maintainers (ex.: Postgres, COS).

 * Backends maintained by the core team are unlikely to see accepted contributions.
 We are triaging incoming pull requests, but these are not highly prioritized against our other work.
 The smaller and more-contained the change, the more likely it will be reviewed (please see also [Proposing a Change](#proposing-a-change)).